OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Although there exist several free Android emulators, we recommend using AVD as it provides enhanced features appropriate for testing your app compared to the others.
 In the remainder of this guide, we will use the official AVD to perform tests.

-AVD supports some hardware emulation, such as [GPS](https://developer.android.com/studio/run/emulator-commandline.html "GPS Emulation"), [SMS](https://developer.android.com/studio/run/emulator-commandline.html "SMS") and [motion sensors](https://developer.android.com/guide/topics/sensors/sensors_overview#test-with-the-android-emulator "Testing motion sensors on emulators").
+AVD supports some hardware emulation, such as GPS or SMS through its so-called [Extended Controls](https://developer.android.com/studio/run/advanced-emulator-usage#extended "Extended Controls") as well as [motion sensors](https://developer.android.com/guide/topics/sensors/sensors_overview#test-with-the-android-emulator "Testing motion sensors on emulators").

 You can either start an Android Virtual Device (AVD) by using the AVD Manager in Android Studio or start the AVD manager from the command line with the `android` command, which is found in the tools directory of the Android SDK: